johnfoster-pge-utexas/PGE383-AdvGeomechanics/course-mat/course-mat.md

 ### Lecture Playlist

-All new lecutures will be added to the playlist below in order as they were given in class.
+All new lectures will be added to the playlist below in order as they were given in class.

 <a href="https://www.youtube.com/playlist?list=PLCnlJOMhMC0MUOWi3-kx6STs1S-2j45qZ" target="blank_">Playlist</a>